 Dispersed interactions across host and pathogen genomes

-We identified 25 eQTL hotspots dispersed across the genome, with half the chromosomes in the B. cinerea genome harboring one or more loci with expression modulation of A. thaliana genes spread across the host genome.
-This contrasts with previous studies in cross-species eQTL, in which few cross-species eQTL hotspots (termed Host Expression Modulators) clustered on only a few of the parasite chromosomes (termed i-chromosomes) (Guo, Fudali et al. 2017).
-Our findings are surprising considering the two-speed genome model of filamentous pathogen genomics, in which diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
-This predicts patterns of virulence loci in small regions of the genome with high mutation rates, and slower evolution in the rest of the genome, with little virulence effect.
-Expanding analysis to additional hosts could reveal specific chromosomes with more common, or more concentrated, expression modulation effects, but thus far we have not found evidence of the two-speed genome for B. cinerea expression modulation on A. thaliana.
+Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the genome, with half the chromosomes in the B. cinerea genome harboring one or more loci that modulate either the host or pathogens transcriptomes.
+This contrasts with previous studies in cross-species eQTL, that identified one or only a few cross-species eQTL hotspots (Guo, Fudali et al. 2017).
 Further, most of the controlling variation detected in our study is distant from the affected transcripts, located in trans-eQTL hotspots.
 Previous co-expression studies in B. cinerea also identified five major trans- co-expression networks with genes dispersed across the genome of B. cinerea (Zhang, Corwin et al. 2018).
 These findings together provide evidence for trans-regulation of gene expression in B. cinerea virulence interactions.
-In particular, our eQTL hotspots contained many genes from the trans-co-expresison networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase) but none of the cis-networks comprised of tandem gene clusters.

-Haplotype diversity and polygenic genetic modulation of expression

-Both the genome-wide patterns of eQTL and the network-level focus on haplotype structure and polymorphisms find a signal of SNPs tagging many trans-eQTL and few cis-eQTL in this study.
-Network-level focus suggests that some cis-acting loss-of-expression polymorphisms would be detectable through analysis of structural variation; future eQTL studies within B. cinerea would benefit from the use of both SNP and presence/ absence polymorphism data (Wang, Roux et al. 2018).
-Future studies could incorporate long-read sequencing to better address these questions.
-However, this lack of detectable cis-effect variation also suggests high haplotype diversity, in which the cis-acting variation is made up of rare variants that fall below the minor allele cutoff for GWA.
+In particular, our eQTL hotspots contained many genes from the trans-co-expression networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase).
+This distributed spread of candidate polymorphisms agrees with the genetic variation in B. cinerea showing no evidence of clustering.
+This contrasts with most filamentous fungi having multiple-speed genomes, in which diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
+This predicts patterns of virulence loci in small regions of the genome with high mutation rates, and slower evolution in the rest of the genome, with little virulence effect.
+It will require conducting a similar analysis in these organisms to test if eQTL in a multi-speed genome pathogen cluster within the highly polymorphic regions.

+cis-acting loci detection complications

+In most eQTL studies, there is a dominant signature of cis-acting loci.
+However, in this pathogen, the dominant pattern was one of trans-eQTL with few cis-eQTL.
+A deeper investigation suggested that this may be genetic factors that complicate our ability to identify the cis-acting SNPs.
+B. cinerea has high haplotype diversity, and in the three gene clusters investigated, there were potential rare cis-acting variants fall below the minor allele cutoff for GWA.
+Further, the identified cis-acting variants were often deletions that lead to complications in GWA due to their creation of allelic heterogeneity and their lack of being incorporated into the GWA algorithm.
+To fully understand the pattern of potential cis-acting loci in B. cinerea would require a deeper investigation of structural variation by incorporating long-read sequencing.
+Additionally, the GWA algorithms would need to be recoded to allow for simultaneous use of both SNP and presence/ absence polymorphism data (Wang, Roux et al. 2018). .

+Polygenic modules

 Individual genes in both host and pathogen displayed a polygenic basis of expression modulation from many significant transcript-SNP associations.
 This contrasts previous studies in which each host expression profile was explained by only a single major-effect pathogen locus (Guo, Fudali et al. 2017).
 Within the hotspot analysis, multiple eQTL hotspots targeted each co-expression network, but no two eQTL hotspots targeted the same A. thaliana gene.
 Previous studies have also identified multiple targets within a host network per each pathogen eQTL {Wu 2015}.